lukeoleson/example--react--login_page/README.md

 * If you have pulled this repo fresh to your machine, then you can just run `npm install` from the root directory to install all your dependencies.

 * Use `npm start` to start up the development environment.
 This will give you a live server with hot reload.

-* This project uses Sass, so if you want to make changes to the styling, do it in `src/scss`.
-(The conversion from scss to css is handled by gulp.js and is already written into the `npm start` script.)
+In order to get your SCSS compiled you also need to run `gulp watch` from the root directory (I recommend doing it in another terminal tab so you can see any gulp errors separate from any npm errors);